3.5L Ecoboost Timing Chain Replacement

 This article is about the first generation Ford 3.5L Ecoboost, in the 2011-2015 F150, but can be applied to the FWD variation as well.
 The picture is actually a Taurus experiencing the elongated chain.
 You can see how the tensioner is fully extended causing the chain to wrap around the crankshaft gear more than needed.
 Near the end of this article you can see what a new chain looks like.

-Be sure you know which bank is which.
-The "left" bank is the one that is on the drivers side or on the front of the engine in a front wheel drive application.
-Always think of it as if you were sitting in the drivers seat looking forward out of the window.
-This is always the way you consider left/right parts on the vehicle.
-Sometimes it is easier to say "drivers side" or "passengers side".
-You should replace other parts while you're in there, in my opinion.
-Other parts such as the timing chain guides, timing chain tensioner, vct phasers, and so on.
+Be sure you know understand which bank is on each side.
+The "left" bank is the one that is on the drivers side or the front of the engine in a Ford front wheel drive application.
+Always think as if you were sitting in the drivers seat looking forward out the windsheild to correctly determine left/right parts on a vehicle.

 With the front cover removed, you can start the important part of the job and get the chain replaced.
 Before removing the old chains, you want to get everything in position.
 The crankshaft will need to turned so that the timing mark on the crankshaft sprocket is at the 4 o'clock position.
 You need to then look at the camshaft sprockets and be sure the left bank has the "L" at the top of the sprocket and the right bank has the "R" at the top of the sprocket.
 If they are at the bottom and upside down, you need to rotate the crankshaft an additional 180 degrees.
 At this point, you should no longer have to move the crankshaft and doing so with the chain off could bend valves.
 You'll need to access to the camshaft tools I mentioned to acquire before starting this project, you can now install them.